cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Log2(SparseMatrix x)
           SparseColVec Log2(SparseColVec x)
           SparseRowVec Log2(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  A one-dimensional or two-dimensional array or double-precision floating-point number greater than zero, representing the value whose base-2 logarithm is to be calculated.
+         A one-dimensional or two-dimensional array or double-precision floating-point number greater than zero, representing the value whose base-2 logarithm is to be calculated.
    Returns:
        The base-2 logarithm of the number, x.
    Example: